Get alerts of updates about «Events, gatherings and activities»

 Assessing the venue

 Participants must be able to keep a distance of 1 metre throughout the entire event, so you must assess the available area within the premises you will use.
 As a rule of thumb, estimate 4 m2 per person.
 In rooms where people will sit during the event (e.g. at a table or in a hall), the space requirement may be somewhat smaller.

 Singing / shouting among the audience can lead to increased droplet secretion (spit) and therefore an increased risk of infection, so take this into account when assessing the space requirement.

-Rooms with poor ventilation and high occupancy can increase the risk of transmission.
-However, it is uncertain whether increased ventilation fan speed will reduce the risk of infection, so normal ventilation speed used daily for the building is recommended.
+Rooms with poor ventilation and high occupancy can increase the risk of transmission, particularly when many people are gathered.
+A normal ventilation level is recommended, with normal maintenance of the ventilation system.
+Increasing the level of ventilation in an already well ventilated room can potentially increase the transmission risk.
 Where there is no mechanical ventilation, open the windows before and during the event.

 Measures to limit contact

 Avoid congestion where participants are expected to form queues or gather in groups.
 Examples of measures include:

 - Clear marking (e.g. tape on the floor, marks on the ground etc.)